jspacco/iclickerviewer/NOTES.md

 * find_all_by has been replaced by where: https://stackoverflow.com/questions/12057790/have-find-by-in-rails-return-multiple-results

-* TODO: Rename Session to Class (session already means something)

 HEROKU
 ---
 * local postgres:
-  create role iclickerviewer with createdb login password 'iclicker!!!!';
+  create role iclickerviewer with createdb login password iclickerviewer;

 * heroku pg:info
   * heroku pg:credentials postgresql-parallel-76813
   * heroku pg:reset
   * heroku pg:psql
+* to push from local DB to heroku:

+  PGUSER=iclickerviewer PGPASSWORD=iclickerviewer heroku pg:push iclickerviewer postgresql-parallel-76813

 * Had to re-name all of the migrations so that they happen in the order in which the primary keys are needed (i.e. courses, then sessions which ref courses, then questions which ref sessions, then votes which ref questions).
   * could be postgres v9.4 (local) vs postgres v9.6 (heroku)

-*
+* To create a single user in the Rails console (rails console full)

+User.new(name: "T Honor Goat", email: "thgoat@example.com", username: "thgoat", password: "tiberius99", password_confirmation: "tiberius99")

 Rails
 --